 - Contributing towards solving a very real problem, all whilst becoming a better diver

 - Deepen your awareness of the problems caused by trash in the oceans, and be part of the solution

 - Stunning beaches, amazing food, ancient monasteries and towns – need we say more?

 Every year, marine debris kills more than 130,000 seals, whales and dolphins – and mutilates thousands of other animals.
 The main culprit is known as ghost gear – in other words, fishing gear that has been lost over the sides of fishing vessels.
 Globally, 640,000 tonnes of ghost gear is left in our oceans each year – and since most of this fishing gear is made of plastic, it can take up to 600 years to degrade.

-The project is based in a fishing town about 30 minutes by train from Lisbon.
-Joining a local eco-dive school, you will complete daily dives to retrieve debris from the ocean.
 Each day you will visit different dive sites, generally 15 – 30 minutes away from the harbour.
 Dives can last anywhere from 20 – 50 minutes depending on the depth and the complexity of the mission.
 You may dive up to 20 metres, although most dives are about 12 – 15 metres in depth.

 Please note, the weather impacts this project quite considerably, so plans might change at the last minute.

 Divers of all abilities are welcomed – whether you need to learn to dive or whether you have done some diving before.
 Relevant tuition and guidance will be offered to all abilities and all diving equipment is provided.